Whether you want to cruise along at a leisurely pace or take on an exhilarating cross country ride, Mt Stirling offers a range of riding experiences.

 The vast network of cross-country trails have been designed and built by renowned trail designer Glen Jacobs and his team from World Trail.
 The trails are designed to be low maintenance, sustainable and blend seamlessly with the alpine environment.
 Mt Buller and Mt Stirling's cross-country trails are free to use and are suitable for conventional mountain bikes.
-They range in altitude from 600 metres to 1805 metres, and include a variety of technical features and obstacles.
+They range in altitude from 600 meters to 1805 meters, and include a variety of technical features and obstacles.

-The Australian Alpine Epic mountain bike trail
+The Australian Alpine Epic

-SUMMER MTB SEASON
+SUMMER BIKE SEASON